axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/customization/task-widget.rst

       1025.
 So you could reduce width of browser to 1025 to test and decide which columns need to be hidden.

-.. |image0| image:: images/TaskWidget/TaskFilter.png
+.. |task-filter| image:: images/task-widget/task-filter.png
-.. |image1| image:: images/TaskWidget/CalculateTaskDelegate.png
+.. |calculate-task-delegate| image:: images/task-widget/calculate-task-delegate.png
-.. |image2| image:: images/TaskWidget/ResponsiveTaskListCustomization.png
+.. |responsive-task-list-customization| image:: images/task-widget/responsive-task-list-customization.png
-.. |image3| image:: images/TaskWidget/ResponsiveTaskListHideColumn.png
+.. |responsive-task-list-hide-column| image:: images/task-widget/responsive-task-list-hide-column.png